korchard/sir-david-attenbowwow/README.md

 ## TODO
-    -[] Update Server for contact info with OAuth2 for Davey's email.
 -MERCH - for future
     -[] Create a component for merch page.
-        -[] Strip/PayPal API.
+    -[] Stripe/PayPal API.
     -[] All proceeds go to buying Davey treatos and the listed organizations.
+-GENERALLY
+    -[] Update redux store using configureStore, as createStore is deprecated.